 ~~~Gift cards from yours truly~~~

 Giving a wellness-related gift card is always a great idea and mine are truly a joy.
-I made beautiful, small-batch cards for health coaching, facial rejuvenation treatments, and for non-specified traditional Chinese bodywork sessions that could be used for anything from a tui na session or ear seeds and consultation to cupping or gua sha.
+There are online options, of course.
+I also made beautiful, small-batch cards for health coaching, facial rejuvenation treatments, and for non-specified traditional Chinese bodywork sessions that could be used for anything from a tui na session or ear seeds and consultation to cupping or gua sha.
 Your choice!
 I’m quite proud of the cards themselves (and sincerely grateful to the owner of Southside Printing for his patience in helping me to make my vision for these cards a reality).
 I am a real person, and a sincere one.
 As a business owner I will be patient with you, too, as you make your choice for your gift.
 If you aren’t sure what you want or you are thinking of making the card part of larger present, I will be happy to converse with you about ways to make your gift of wellness something extra special.

 If you don’t want to give a thing or an experience, maybe your best bet is a donation to a service or organization that will support your recipients’ dearest values.
 The one I like this year can be found at the International Rescue Committee.
 With the world crisis situations we see on the news tugging at our hearts, it can make for a meaningful gift to give to this group.
 They even have a special page that shows you where you can send your money and how it will be used, here.
 If you want to keep it local, then find your nearest animal shelter or other giving-based business and see about donating therein.
 Another one that is so timely at this moment is Animal Advocates in Los Angeles.
 The fires in that area mean that wildlife rehab organizations like this are going to be busy and in need of extra support.
 I think that a beautiful gift could be notice of a donation to them combined with another gift, like a teddy bear for a child or a coffee table book about wild creatures for an adult, for example.
 What do you think?